-4-H participants in grades 4 through 12 are expected to meet several obligations as part of the project.
+4-H participants in grades 4-12 are expected to meet several obligations as part of the project.
 Members and guardians sign a contract and exhibitor code of ethics.
 There is no fee to participate.
 They must sign up for chore shifts, receive their Youth Quality Care of Animals (YQCA) certification, and attend several showmanship and educational sessions.
-In-person workshops began in mid-June 2020.
-Extension staff provided six sessions a week from June to mid-July.

-A final meeting was held in September to discuss profitability and distribute awards to top program participants.
-Youth master showmanship skills and work as a team with the research farm staff, county swine superintendents, and Extension staff.

-Participants are expected to exhibit a pen-of-3 market poultry at the Monona County Fair.
+In-person workshops began the beginning of June 2021.
+Extension staff provided 10 in-person sessions from June to mid July.
+A club barbeque and family night was held in late August to discuss profitability and distribute awards to top program participants.
+Youth master showmanship skills and work as a team with research farm staff, county swine superintendents and Extension staff.
+Participants are expected to exhibit a penof-three market poultry at the Monona County Fair.
 They are expected to follow herdsmanship guidelines, the 4-H Code of Ethics, and participate in fundraising for the project.